stephanienguyen2020/stephanienguyen2020/README.md

 👋 By day, I'm a CS student at Columbia University.
 By night, or more like whenever inspiration strikes, I'm a hacker, a problem-solver and a reverse engineering aficionado.

-💻  I fell in love with programming during my first year at Columbia.
+💻  I wrote my first line of code in summer 2023.
 Since then, I've dived deep into full-stack web development, AI/ML, cloud, and blockchain technologies.

 ### ⌚ What I'm currently working on: